New Year’s Resolutions

 I resolve to...

-What better way to show neighbors you care than by helping to make your park more beautiful?
-There are hundreds of community-based organizations throughout the city that care for parks in their neighborhoods on a regular basis.
+There are hundreds of community-based organizations across the city caring for parks in their neighborhoods on a regular basis.
 To find out if there is an active group or to learn how to start a new group, visit City Parks Foundation’s Partnerships for Parks page.